 If you are not happy about how data is processed, and wish to make a complaint, then please contact Justyna Potiopa (email@example.com 02087411515).
 If you are unhappy with how a complaint is handled, then you should contact the Information Commissioner’s Office (ICO).
 You may contact the ICO without first making a complaint to us.
 You can find more information about the ICO and your rights on their website.

 You might find links to third party websites on our website.
 These websites should have their own privacy policies which you should check.
 We do not accept any responsibility or liability for their policies whatsoever as we have no control over them.

-This policy was last updated April 2010.
+This policy was last updated June 2018.